IOsonata/TaktOS/examples/README.md

 int main(void)
 {
-    TaktOSInit(APP_CORE_CLOCK_HZ, 1000u, TAKTOS_TICK_CLOCK_PROCESSOR, 0u);
+    TaktOSCfg_t cfg = { .KernClockHz = APP_CORE_CLOCK_HZ };
+    TaktOSInit(&cfg);
     /* create threads */
     TaktOSStart();
 }
 ```

 Change `APP_CORE_CLOCK_HZ` to match your target if it is not 48 MHz.
-The examples use a **1 kHz tick** for simple human-readable timing.
-Pass
+The examples use a **1 kHz tick** for simple human-readable timing - that
-`0u` for `HandlerBaseAddr` when using the default statically linked handler
-path.
-Supply an application-owned writable handler/trap table base only on
-ports that support dynamic patching.
+is the `TickHz` default, so the field is omitted from the struct above.
+Override only the fields that deviate from the default.
+For ports that
+need an explicit MPU vector-relocation base or a RISC-V software-interrupt
+trigger address, add `.HandlerBaseAddr` or `.SoftIntAddr` to the struct
+initializer.
+See `mpu_guard.c` for a worked `HandlerBaseAddr` example.

 ## Current public APIs used here